Derived $p$-adic heights and the leading coefficient of the Bertolini--Darmon--Prasanna $p$-adic $L$-function: Abstract

 \section{Abstract}

 Let $E/\Q$ be an elliptic curve and let $p$ be an odd prime of good reduction for $E$.
 Let $K$ be an imaginary quadratic field satisfying the classical Heegner hypothesis and in which $p$ splits.
-In \cite{AC}, the authors formulated an analogue of the Birch--Swinnerton-Dyer conjecture for the $p$-adic $L$-function $L_\pp^{\rm BDP}$ of Bertolini--Darmon--Prasanna attached to $E/K$, assuming the prime $p$ to be ordinary for $E$.
-The goal of this paper is two-fold: \begin{enumerate} \item We formulate a $p$-adic BSD conjecture for $L_\pp^{\rm BDP}$ for all odd primes $p$ of good reduction. \item For an algebraic analogue $F_{\ppbar}^{\rm BDP}$ of $L_\pp^{\rm BDP}$, we show that the ``leading coefficient'' part of our conjecture holds, and that the ``order of vanishing'' part follows from the expected ``maximal non-degeneracy'' of an anticyclotomic $p$-adic height. \end{enumerate} In particular, when the Iwasawa--Greenberg Main Conjecture $(F_{\ppbar}^{\rm BDP})=(L_\pp^{\rm BDP})$ is known, our results determine the leading coefficient of $L_{\pp}^{\rm BDP}$ at $T=0$ up to a $p$-adic unit.
+The goal of this paper is two-fold: \begin{enumerate} \item We formulate a $p$-adic BSD conjecture for the $p$-adic $L$-function $L_\pp^{\rm BDP}$ introduced by Bertolini--Darmon--Prasanna \cite{bdp1}. \item For an algebraic analogue $F_{\ppbar}^{\rm BDP}$ of $L_\pp^{\rm BDP}$, we show that the ``leading coefficient'' part of our conjecture holds, and that the ``order of vanishing'' part follows from the expected ``maximal non-degeneracy'' of an anticyclotomic $p$-adic height. \end{enumerate} In particular, when the Iwasawa--Greenberg Main Conjecture $(F_{\ppbar}^{\rm BDP})=(L_\pp^{\rm BDP})$ is known, our results determine the leading coefficient of $L_{\pp}^{\rm BDP}$ at $T=0$ up to a $p$-adic unit.
+Moreover, by adapting the approach of Burungale--Castella--Kim \cite{BCK}, we prove the main conjecture for supersingular primes $p$ under mild hypotheses.

-Moreover, by adapting the approach of \cite{BCK} in the $p$-ordinary case, we prove the main conjecture for supersingular primes $p$ under mild hypotheses.
+In the $p$-ordinary case, and under some additional hypotheses, similar results were obtained by Agboola--Castella \cite{AC}, but our method is new and completely independent from theirs, and apply to all good primes.